Leon Satenstein and Regina Barshak

 On the morning of November 30, 2017, Brookline High School took students on a field trip to the Coolidge to see Soul Witness and learn from their neighbors from the past.

-In December of 2017, production will begin to complete the film.
+In December of 2017, production began to complete the directors cut of the film.